Mustapha Bundu

 Born in Freetown, Bundu started playing youth football for the Craig Bellamy Academy before moving to the United Kingdom to play for Hartpury College.
 He then went on to appear for lower league sides Newquay and Hereford.
 In 2016, Bundu signed for Danish Superliga club AGF after a successful trial.
 After growing out to become an important player for the first team, he transferred to Anderlecht in 2020.
+He returned to English football with Plymouth Argyle in 2023, spending two seasons and suffering relegation to the third tier, before moving to Hannover 96 in 2025.

-After multiple call-ups for the Sierra Leone national team, Bundu made his international debut on 4 September 2019 in a game against Liberia.
+After multiple call-ups for the Sierra Leone national team without making an appearance, Bundu made his international debut as a substitute on 4 September 2019, in a 2022 FIFA World Cup qualifier against Liberia.

 Club career

 Early career

-The native of Freetown, Sierra Leone, spent his youth football playing in the Craig Bellamy Academy before obtaining a student visa to study at Hartpury College to further pursue his football career.
+As a native of Freetown, Sierra Leone, Bundu spent his youth football playing in the now defunct Craig Bellamy Academy, before obtaining a student visa to study at Hartpury College to further pursue his football career.

 He graduated from Hartpury College in 2016, scoring 18 goals in six outings in the English Schools' FA Cup.

 Hereford

-Whilst visiting a friend, he featured for Newquay once on 23 August 2015 in a 2–2 South West Peninsula League draw against Ivybridge Town, netting two goals in less than thirty minutes as a substitute.
+Whilst visiting a friend, he made a single appearance for Newquay on 23 August 2015, in a 2–2 draw against Ivybridge Town in the South West Peninsula League, netting two goals in less than 30 minutes as a substitute.
 Newquay manager Sash Wheatman acclaimed him as "the best player he's had the privilege of watching at this level of football", adding "it was like bringing on Ronaldo on or Gareth Bale – he was streets ahead".

-Bundu spent a season at Hereford, winning three trophies and reaching the FA Vase final in 2016.
-Work authorisation restrictions only allowed him to play his trade in a club no higher than step five of the English non-league pyramid, the ninth tier overall in the English football league system, which forced him to leave Hereford as they had been promoted to step four (tier eight).
-The goalscorer returned briefly to spectate one of their games, a 6–0 defeat of Bridgwater Town in the Southern Football League.
+Bundu spent a season at newly-formed Midland League Premier Division club Hereford, winning three trophies and reaching the 2016 FA Vase final at Wembley Stadium, where he featured as a substitute.
+Work authorisation restrictions only allowed him to ply his trade at a club no higher than step five of the English non-league pyramid, the ninth tier overall in the English football league system, which forced him to leave Hereford as they had been promoted to step four (tier eight).
+He returned briefly to spectate one of their games, a 6–0 defeat of Bridgwater Town in the Southern League Division One South & West.